-6This contrasts with an older corporate finance literature, see Holmstrom and Tirole (2011).

-in the availability of intra-period loans on the employment and cash accumulation behavior of firms.
-Our paper also differs from most of the literature is that we adopt a general-equilibrium, business-cycle approach.
+Our paper is also related to a vast theoretical literature in corporate finance on firms' cash holdings and corporate saving.
+Our approach shares features with several recent papers that provide analyses at the firm level or in environments with heterogeneous firms.
+Some papers are particularly close to our approach as they focus on the role of financing conditions on cash decisions.
+Our paper differs from this literature by focusing on employment, which plays a key role in the working capital management.
+Another difference is that we make a clear distinction between liquid and less liquid assets.
+The recent dynamic models in the corporate finance literature consider cash a negative debt or as a residual between cash flow and investment.
+One exception is Melcangi (2016), who studies the effect of variations in the availability of intra-period loans on the employment and cash accumulation behavior of firms.
+Our paper also differs from most of the literature as we adopt a general-equilibrium, business-cycle approach.
 The general-equilibrium analysis is important in the context of employment as this is an input that is not generated by the firm (in contrast to capital).
 As a result, market-clearing wage fluctuations can potentially offset partial equilibrium effects.
 This is particularly relevant in the context of liquidity management as the wage bill affects firms' liquidity needs.
 The business-cycle approach enables us to assess the relative importance of financial shocks.

-Finally, our approach is consistent with the findings of the empirical literature on the determinants of corporate cash.7 This literature stresses in particular the precautionary motive to save cash and shows that this motive increases with cash flow uncertainty or with more uncertain access to capital markets (see for instance Almeida et al., 2004).
+Finally, our approach is consistent with the findings of the empirical literature on the determinants of corporate cash.
+This literature stresses in particular the precautionary motive to save cash and shows that this motive increases with cash flow uncertainty or with more uncertain access to capital markets (see, for instance, Almeida, Campello, and Weisbach 2004).
 Some papers have also analyzed the use of short-term credits, like credit lines, and their interaction with corporate cash holdings.
-They tend to show that cash is a substitute to credit lines, as suggested by our analysis.
-For instance, Campello et al. (2011) find a negative correlation between cash and credit lines.8
+They tend to show that cash is a substitute to credit lines, as suggested by our